Click on the dropdown button to translate.

 but the doers of the law shall be justified.”

-NOTE: Here we have the Apostle Paul, saying those who do not keep the Law, will not be justified.
+According to Paul, those who do not keep the Law, will not be justified.

 Romans 7:12 “The law is holy and the commandment is holy, just, and good.”